BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

   - New display: `₿1,023,486,000` or `1,023,486,000 bitcoins` or `10.23486 BTC`

 Example 3:

   - Old display: `0.345 BTC`
   - New display: No changes required or `₿34,500,000` or `34,500,000 bitcoins`

+NOTE: Traditional number display abbreviations, like `2.5M` for millions, are also optional.

 **Conversion:**